learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter21/course.md

 <img src="/images/chapter21_0.png" />

-Using Ocean Protocol solutions, Daimler is creating a decentralized sharing platform for its financial and sales data across several production hubs across the world as well as externally with some of its supply chain procurement partners.
+Using Ocean Protocol solutions, Daimler is creating a decentralized sharing platform for its financial and sales data across several production hubs and regions and with some of its supply chain partners.

-This will help the automobile giant access worldwide data transparently and securely.
-Using robust blockchain technology, Daimler aims to streamline its operations further and extract crucial insights from some undiscovered datasets.
+With this integration, Daimler aims to giant access worldwide data transparently and securely, streamline its operations further and extract crucial insights from some undiscovered datasets.
 Moreover, it also helps to maintain transparency and keep a check on who’s looking at what.